Jan Haag: Career

 In Seattle, Haag managed poetry readings, an art gallery, and the Shakespeare Workshop for ABC Bookstore.
 As an actress, she performed in regional theaters during the 1950s and 1960s, and directed plays in Washington, Oregon and California.
 Haag has exhibited her work in West Coast museums, competitions, and galleries—including the Seattle Art Museum, the Frye Museum, the Otto Seligman Gallery, and the Woessner Gallery.

 In Los Angeles, Haag served as Film and Television Director for the John Tracy Clinic, where she directed a series of forty-two films, "Teaching Speech to the Profoundly Deaf," for the Department of Health, Education, and Welfare.
 In 1971 she joined the staff of the American Film Institute where, as Director of National Production Programs, she administered the nation's largest film granting program, the Independent Filmmaker Program, funded by the National Endowment for the Arts.
-In 1974, with funding from the Rockefeller Foundation, she founded AFI's Directing Workshop for Women, a program in which accomplished women—such as Joanne Woodward, Lee Grant, Margot Kidder, Ellen Burstyn, Maya Angelou, Karen Arthur, Anne Bancroft, Dyan Cannon, Julie Phillips, Kathleen Nolan, Cicely Tyson, Brianne Murphy, Nessa Hyams, and Randa Haines could develop their directing skills.
+In 1974, concerned that though many women acted in major motion pictures, almost none directed them.
+Jan Haag was determined to remedy this.
+She helped recruit Joan Didion, Mathilda Krim and other prominent women leaders to found a sustainable program to encourage and train women directors.
+With funding from the Rockefeller Foundation, she founded AFI's landmark Directing Workshop for Women.
+Understanding the power of celebrity, she encouraged accomplished women—including Joanne Woodward, Lee Grant, Margot Kidder, Ellen Burstyn, Maya Angelou, Karen Arthur, Anne Bancroft, Dyan Cannon, Julie Phillips, Kathleen Nolan, Cicely Tyson, Brianne Murphy, Nessa Hyams, and Randa Haines to sit in the director’s chair for the first time.
+This strategy raised the profile of the program and provided the means to support many lesser knowns, with whom Haag was principally concerned, to develop their directing skills.
 The DWW became the fountainhead back to which the careers of many women, now directing film and television, can be traced.
 Haag also served on the boards of many film festivals/programs, including the Bellevue Film Festival, Filmex, the Sundance Institute, and the International Women Filmmakers Symposium.

-Between 1975 and 2008, Haag created twenty-three needlepoint canvases, working on some of these simultaneously.
+Between 1975 and 2008, Haag created twenty-three contemporary needlepoint canvases, working on some of these simultaneously.
 One work took ten years to complete.
 The more complex of these canvases required hundreds, sometimes thousands of hours of application.
 An accomplished painter and poet familiar with different mediums, Haag writes of the textile art medium: “Compared with the roughhouse immediacy of painting and sculpture, one can cite many a rug, tapestry, piece of stitchery which took a year to make or, at times, a decade.
 Back and back and back, millennia by millennia, the history and lore of weaving/stitchery recedes as we, at the near end of the time scale, proceed -- cloth, grid arts, fractals and computer -- into the future.”